mhoemmen/wg21-proposals/linalg_reduce/linalg_reduce.md

 If the C++ Standard Committee resolves this issue by removing `vector_sum_of_squares` entirely, then we won't have to worry about its return type.

+# Conclusions

+The status quo for return types of `std::linalg`'s reduction-like algorithms is to imitate C++17 `std::reduce`.
+Some have suggested changing this to imitate C++23 `std::ranges::fold_left` and related algorithms.
+Given the disadvantages of `fold_left`'s approach for use cases of importance to `std::linalg`'s audience, we recommend against changing `std::linalg` at this point.

 # Examples: Code links and listings